This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines help treat your infection and reduce your pain.

-- Surgery may be needed to remove dead tissue and help prevent spread of your infection.
+- Surgery may be needed to remove dead tissue and help prevent the spread of your infection.
 You may need surgery to relieve pressure, or a skin graft to reconstruct the infection site.
 Limb amputation may be needed to save your life.

 - Hyperbaric therapy may be used to decrease swelling and increase wound healing.